49ers thought Bears were taking Solomon Thomas No. 2, would have taken Reuben Foster No. 3

 “Had Solomon been gone, we’d have gone Reuben.
 And been happy,” Lynch told King after picking Thomas.

 Another fun nugget from King: Denver Broncos general manager John Elway called Lynch the night before the draft and said “he’d heard reliably that the Browns really might take Trubisky.”
-Garrett seemed like a lock to be the first overall pick by the time the draft started, but the 49ers were not completely certain who the Browns were taking No. 1 until the pick was announced.
+Garrett seemed like a lock to be the first overall pick by the time the draft started, but the 49ers were not certain who the Browns were taking No. 1 until the pick was announced.

-It’s a fun read from inside a draft room that was in the center of the action last Thursday night.
+It’s a fun read from inside a draft room that was in the center of the action on Thursday night.
 The excitement of the 49ers getting Foster, a player they rated third overall on their board, is clear.
 If the 49ers are right about their evaluation, they got a heck of a haul in the first round of John Lynch’s first draft.

 And everyone was surprised by the Bears’ move up for Trubisky.